Agenda

 TRACK C

-Creative Collaborations: Experimental Facades, Materials and Approaches
+Creative Collaborations: Experimental Facades, Materials, and Approaches

 10:00 AM -12:00 PM

-Current Interests is a small LA-based architecture office dedicated to material craft.
-Over the past five years, the office has worked with manufacturers to realize facades in extruded terracotta, aggregate fiber concrete panels, and three-dimensional cast porcelain.
-In each case, the studio relied heavily on in-house mock-ups to develop technical and aesthetic knowledge base, enabling effective collaboration with specialized fabricators and contractors.
-The workshop will share three case study projects with small footprints but big ambition that explore the process and journey of scaling handcraft.
-The workshop will explore themes of tactility, physical composition, slowness, material tolerance, and the persistence and resourcefulness necessary to bring an uncharted idea into being.
+Current Interests is a small Los Angeles–based architecture office dedicated to material craft.
+Over the past five years, the studio has collaborated with manufacturers to realize façades in extruded terracotta, aggregate fiber concrete panels, and three-dimensional cast porcelain.
+In each case, in-house mock-ups played a central role in developing both technical and aesthetic understanding, enabling close collaboration with specialized fabricators and contractors.

-12:30 – 2:30 PM
+12:30 PM – 2:30 PM

-Join us for a hands-on workshop centered on the Kaiser Permanente Watts Medical Offices and Counseling and Learning Center, a project that expands equitable access to healthcare while celebrating the rich culture of Los Angeles’ Watts neighborhood.
-We will share how Perkins&Will created a vibrant mural as a part of their multi-material facade strategy.
-The mosaic tile mural, which wraps the CLC preschool, celebrates a local farmers’ market that originated at this site.
-The original artwork created for the mural was translated to facade scale, while maintaining accurate tile dimensions, using Rhino3D and a custom Grasshopper script.
-This session will start with an introduction to the project followed by a detailed walkthrough of the mural design process and computational tools used to create it.
-Participants will have the opportunity to follow along with the provided exercise files, exploring how community identity and design empathy came together in this wonderfully colorful project.
+Wrapping the CLC preschool, the tile mural honors a local farmers’ market that once occupied the site.
+The original artwork was translated to facade scale while maintaining accurate tile dimensions through Rhino 3D and a custom Grasshopper script.
+The workshop will begin with an introduction to the project, followed by a detailed walkthrough of the mural’s design process and the computational tools used to create it.
+Participants will have the opportunity to follow along using provided exercise files—exploring how community identity and design empathy converge in this colorful, community-oriented project.

-2:45 – 4:45 PM
+2:45 PM – 4:45 PM

 Save Your Seat Today!

-to keep you at the forefront of practice.
+Join us at Facades+ LA for peer-learning and networking opportunities to keep you at the forefront of your design practice.

-EARN UP TO 12 AIA HSW CREDITS
+EARN 6 AIA HSW CREDITS